subsquid/docs/docs/sdk/reference/typegen/state-queries.md

   })
 })
 ```
----
-sidebar_position: 60
-description: >-
-   Access state and storage with gRPC
-title: State queries
----

-# Storage calls and state queries
+## Storage calls and state queries

 It is sometimes impossible to extract the required data with only event and call data without querying the runtime state.
 The context exposes a lightweight gRPC client to the chain node accessible via `ctx._chain`.
 It exposes low-level methods for accessing the storage.
-However, the recommended way to query the storage is with type-safe wrappers generated with [Substrate typegen](../squid-substrate-typegen).
+However, the recommended way to query the storage is with type-safe wrappers generated with [Substrate typegen](../configuration).

 ## Type-safe storage access with typegen

 Substrate typegen tool exposes storage access wrappers at `src/types/storage.ts`.
-The wrappers follow the [general naming pattern](../squid-substrate-typegen/#typescript-wrappers) used by Substrate typegen:
+The wrappers follow the [general naming pattern](../decoding/#typescript-wrappers) used by Substrate typegen:
 ```
 storage.${palletName}.${storageName}
 ```